Tr3m/multi-tap-delay/README.md

       * Delay 3: Dotted Eighth.
       * Delay 4: Dotted Quarter.
   * Feedback
     * The Feedback knob controls the amount of the output that's fed back into the delay input.
-It as shared across all four delay units.
+It is shared across all four delay units.
   * Tone
     * Just a Low-Pass Filter.
   * Mix